ahmedkhaeld/e-commerce-microservices/docs/adr/002-Architecture-Analysis.md

 ### Infrastructure Components

-- API Gateway: Entry point for all client requests, routes to appropriate services
+- API Gateway: Entrypoint for all client requests, routes to appropriate services

-2. MongoDB Instances: NoSQL databases for each service (Customer, Product, Order)
+- DB Instances: MongoDB and PostgreSQL databases for each service (Customer, Product, Order)

 - Kafka: Message broker for asynchronous communication